Search

 Two options are available: the MSc with thesis and the MSc with research paper.
 The MSc with research paper option can be completed in 12 months of full-time study, and the MSc with thesis option can be completed in 24 months of full-time study.
 Students in the MSc with research paper option may enroll for an additional term of full-time study if needed to fulfill the program requirements.

-The Institute of the Environment, in collaboration with the University of Ottawas CO-OP office, offers a CO-OP option to a limited number of students.
-Students must submit an application for the CO-OP option at the beginning of their first term of studies.
-The CO-OP option provides the opportunity to acquire practical work experience by completing two one-term paid work placements.
+The Institute of the Environment, in collaboration with the University of Ottawa’s CO-OP office, offers a CO-OP option to a limited number of students.
+We offer a co-op stream to a limited number of students who will request this option in their admission file.
+The co-op option gives selected students the opportunity to acquire practical work experience by completing two paid one-term work placements.

 The program is governed by the general regulations in effect for graduate studies.